DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world3.md

 "And how do I look like?"

-"As Jeanne left for reconnaissance into foreign gods territory, she came back hour later which made you worried."
+"As Jeanne left for reconnaissance into sidhes territory, she came back hour later which made you worried."

 "I'll lecture Jeanne-sama later on."